HeyVoyager/CS361_hilmesm/README.txt

 bs4 (Beautiful Soup)
 json

+- You might need to create empty files for: planet_visibility.json weather.json

 -To run:
 CD into the folder where you save the code.
 Run the command "flask run" in the terminal.